How to Choose Between Coworking and Renting Office Space

 The Advantages of Coworking

 Coworking spaces offer freelancers, entrepreneurs, and sometimes small businesses the chance to escape the isolation and monotony of working at home or in a coffee shop.
 A coworking space is anywhere that multiple people come together to work on different projects for different companies.
 The space could look like an office, a lounge, a network of connected rooms, or just one giant room.
-These shared spaces typically provide Wi-Fi; kitchen areas; and furniture such as desks, tables, and couches.
+Included amenities include WiFi, kitchen areas, and furniture such as desks, tables, and couches.
 Often, coworking spaces also provide seminars with guest speakers, shared office management and reception team, and office equipment like printers.

 Possibly the most valuable perk of coworking is the sense of camaraderie and the opportunity to network.
 Many coworking stations are symbiotic ecosystems, where businesses can connect with freelancers, lawyers, clients, potential partners, and more.
 On a personal level, coworking spaces allow small companies to have a day-to-day social outlet beyond their team, and to see other businesses experience similar challenges in growing.